Pet Care Blog

 The following tips can help your cat put on a few much-needed pounds:

 • Feed your cat canned food.
-Because it has more moisture, canned food has a more alluring flavor and aroma for your cat than dry food.
+Because it has more moisture, canned food can have a more alluring flavor and aroma for your cat than dry food.

 • Slightly warm your cat's food to increase its aroma and make it more appealing.